ko1nksm/sh-i18n/README.md

 i18n_print MSGID [-n | --] [ARGUMENT]...
 ```

-In many other programming languages, `_` is an alias for the `gettext` function, but in sh-gettext it is an alias for the `i18n_print` shell function.
+In many other programming languages, `_` is an alias for the `gettext` function, but in sh-i18n it is an alias for the `i18n_print` shell function.
 The `i18n_print` shell function performs variable expansion, similar to the `eval_gettext` shell function in `gettext.sh`.

 The second argument is a flag, specify `-n` or `--`.
 If `-n` is specified, suppresses output of trailing a newline.
 If `--` is specified, a newline is output. `--` is optional, but we recommend not omitting it given the possibility that the value of ARGUMENT is `--`.